Swift-mamba/Tua/README.md

-# Tua
+# LunaType
-Tua is a superset of lua with typing,enums and better memory management(with pointers)
+LunaType is a superset of lua with typing,enums and better memory management(with pointers)
 ## Hello World
-this is the tua hello world
+this is the LunaType hello world
 ```lua
 str:hello = "Hello World!"
 print(hello)
 ```
-this is the tua hello world(with pointers)
+this is the LunaType hello world(with pointers)
 ```lua
 str:hello = "Hello World!"
 str*:ptr = hello@